 The PRx Crumb Rubber Bumper Plates are made from durable, recycled crumb rubber and make a good quality plate.
 The material allows for less noise and impact compared to steel plates.
 Users can fit five 45-pound plates on each side of a bar.PRx states that they have tested the plates to withstand 30,000 drops.
 However, a caveat is that the 10-pound and 15-pound plates cannot be dropped if alone on the barbell.
 Doing so will lead to the inserts being damaged and the warranty will be voided.

-Crumb rubber is made of recycled rubber, which has two huge benefits: One, it’s environmentally-friendly, and two, they’re more durable than virgin rubber plates (plates made with brand-new rubber).
-Before we continue, it must be said that crumb rubber plates are more suited for those who want a bouncy plate—so CrossFitters or Olympic lifters over powerlifters and bodybuilders.
+Crumb rubber is made of recycled rubber, which has two huge benefits: One, it’s environmentally friendly, and two, they’re more durable than virgin rubber plates (plates made with brand-new rubber).
+Before we continue, it must be said that crumb rubber plates are more suited for those who don’t mind a bouncy plate, like those performing racked exercises such as squats and bench press often found in bodybuilding or powerlifting programming.

 Lindsay Scheele, a home gym equipment expert and host of YouTube channel Garage Gym Reviews Everything, says she’s “kind of obsessed” with the plates.
 “This adds a lot of fun to your home gym lifts,” she says of the bouncy plates.
-“Really love the flaky look on the plates.”
+“I really love the flaky look on the plates and rate the aesthetics at a perfect 5 out of 5.”

 Best Bumper Plates for Deadlifts: Bells of Steel Dead Bounce Bumper Plates